jaimenj/the-seo-machine/readme.txt

 == Installation ==

+1. Search it in the WordPress admin section of plugins.
+2. Click install when you find it.
+3. Activate the plugin in the WordPress backend menu of plugins.
+4. Got to the admin section of The SEO Machine.
+6. See how it works and play with it configs.
+7. Enjoy.. 🙂

-Install uploading manually the files to the server:
+Alternative install uploading manually the files to the server:

-1. Copy the files in the directory /wp-content/plugins/the-seo-machine/ like others plugins.
+1. Copy the files in the directory /wp-content/plugins/the-seo-machine/ like others plugins, or upload it it the admin section into a .zip file.
 2. Activate the plugin in the WordPress backend menu of plugins.
 3. Got to the admin section of The SEO Machine.
 4. See how it works and play with it configs, fully personalizable.